In this article, we'll cover:

 Modern-day businesses are expected to provide reliable, dependable services with minimal disruption to the end-user.
 In recent years applications such as voice, video, file sharing and streamed data have increasingly become part of our everyday lives, meaning QoS has become ever more important.

-Making use of QoS, these businesses can prevent disruption in the form of IP packet loss, delays and jitter for VoIP (voice over IP), AoIP (audio over IP) and other real-time communications applications.
+Using QoS, these businesses can prevent disruption in the form of IP packet loss, delays and jitter for VoIP (voice over IP), AoIP (audio over IP) and other real-time communications applications.

 More often than not, QoS will be incorporated within the Service Level Agreement (SLA) given by their service provider.
-This guarantees a specific level of service, however, tools and techniques can be used independently to achieve QoS.
+This guarantees a specific level of service.
+However, tools and techniques can be used independently to achieve QoS.

 Why is QoS important?

 Network latency can be a common and troublesome issue for IT departments if real-time transport protocol (RTP) packets are left unclassified.
-Classification and prioritisation are essential in these cases in order to avoid latency issues in video and audio IP exchanges.
+Classification and prioritisation are essential in these cases to avoid latency issues in video and audio IP exchanges.

 Jitter is another ill-effect of network congestion and results in a degradation in voice quality, audio and video data.
 The irregular signal pulses often result in erratic distribution and speed of data packets between IP addresses – this can cause flickering effects, gaps in audio or imagery and out-of-sequence packet delivery.